kuczmama/gpt-engineer/README.md

 - 🤔 Human Feedback - Because humans are... unpredictable.

 Using OpenAI's ChatGPT, we don't just generate code; we craft masterpieces... iteratively, of course!

+# Demo
+🎥 Demo: Dive into the interactive experience and witness the magic of "GPT Engineer" in action.
+Prepare to be amazed! ✨

 ## ✨ Features